-- Clap fingers closed so that the fleshy pad of the fingertips land on the palm toward the wrists.
+- Clap your fingers closed so that the fleshy pad of the fingertips land on the palm toward the wrists.
 The thumb can remain passive and the index finger may graze the pad of the thumb.

-- Begin alternating I am M, such that one is always touch the palm, and the other is out.
+- Begin alternating I and M, such that one is always touch the palm, and the other is out.

--As fingers clap closed into the hand, be sure that the trajectory is aimed at the elbow, as if a string, tied to the I or M and extended through to the elbow, would maintain a straight line when pulled from the elbow.
+-As fingers clap closed into the hand, be sure that the trajectory is aimed at the elbow.
+Imagine a string, tied to the index or middle finger and extended through to the elbow, would maintain a straight line when pulled from the elbow.
 (This will give a good tone quality, with or without nails.

 -Keep the thumb gently resting beside the I finger.

 - Perform clapping/closing right hand motion as described for off the guitar.
 Loosely maintain the closed hand position.